arangodb/docs/3.10/aql/data-queries.md

 In a cluster, AQL data-modification queries are currently not executed transactionally.
-Additionally, *update*, *replace*, *upsert* and *remove* AQL queries currently require the *_key* attribute to be specified for all documents that should be modified or removed, even if a shared key attribute other than *_key* was chosen for the collection.
-This restriction may be overcome in a future release of ArangoDB.
+Additionally, *update*, *replace*, *upsert* and *remove* AQL queries currently require the *_key* attribute to be specified for all documents that should be modified or removed, even if a shard key attribute other than *_key* was chosen for the collection.